 The underlined thing here is being an "accountable person", meaning that you have to be registered as a sole trader (an individual who is self-employed with a valid tax identification) or incorporation.

 The terms differ from country to country, to region to region, but VAT laws look alike.
 For example, here's one VAT invoice related law from Ireland.

 Why Is It Important For Freelancers to Issue One?

 Putting aside the fact that wherever you reside, taxation is something to be aware of and governments usually frown upon when their citizens try to avoid them, issuing a VAT invoice helps your VAT registered customers to reclaim the VAT charged to them.
 Companies usually tend to minimize their costs (as dictated by your Econ101 professor) while trying to maximize their profit, right?
 Being the greatest help to your clients as a professional freelancer is not enough sometimes, but being able to both help them out with your skills and in terms of their taxes is not something a lot of freelancers can do; so that makes you a bit more important when it comes to your clients.
 Plus, it makes you look a lot more professional, more than you may imagine.

-We have found that freelancers who started to use Rimuut had their retention rates went up more than 60% for long-term projects, stating that the fact that ability to issue VAT invoices help them with how their clients perceive them: They are not just individuals in the eyes of the clients, but a business equal both in terms of business and in commerce.
+We have found that freelancers and digital nomads who started to use Rimuut had their retention rates went up more than 60% for long-term projects, stating that the fact that ability to issue valid VAT invoices help them with how their clients perceive them: They are not just individuals in the eyes of the clients, but a business equal both in terms of business and in commerce.

 Start a Virtual

 Using invoices will assist to get paid on time.
 A valid invoice provides legitimate evidence that your services and goods were delivered to your client.
 It also helps to verify your claim to payment.
 An effective invoicing method presents adequate legal protection when faced with a tax audit.
 Invoices enable companies to verify reported income.